The Philosophy major requires completion of 12 hours of core courses, along with 12 hours of electives approved by the department chairperson.

 Students will be introduced to the idea of a worldview and to several contemporary, living worldviews.
 The course specially emphasizes the content and plausibility of Christianity as a worldview.
 It does not presume prior knowledge of or commitment to Christianity or any other worldview.
 Freshmen on academic probation are not eligible during their first semester.
 Fall and spring semesters.

 An introduction to the philosophy of art.
 Includes a comparative study of visual arts, dance, theater, and music as aesthetic expression.
 Student will experience galleries, museums, theaters, concerts, and/or performances as they explore the fine arts.
 Prerequisite: Consent of instructor.
 Spring semester, even-numbered years.

 Topics could include: Violence and War, Medical Ethics, Business Ethics, Philosophical Anthropology, and others.

 An introductory study of the elements of ethics, including metaethics, normative principles, moral character, moral development, and case studies.
 The development of the Christian tradition in ethics will be emphasized.
-(Same as RS 263-G) Spring semester, even-numbered years.
+Prerequisite: PL 110-G or PL 170-G or consent of instructor.
+Spring semester.

 PL 271-G Introduction to Logic/3

 An introduction to informal inductive and deductive logic.
 An emphasis is placed on syllogistic logic and informal logical fallacies.
 Recommended for humanities, social science, and applied arts majors.